-- 1. South Dakota Highway Patrol will monitor the crash rate per 100 million VMT through South Dakota Accident Records.
+- 1. South Dakota Highway Patrol will monitor the overall CMV involved crashes through South Dakota Accident Records and FMCSA A&I records.
 This will be done on a semi-annual basis in an attempt to determine if the trend of activity will maintain our objectives.
 We also will check quarterly reports and monitor the crash rates in the two areas of South Dakota that have been identified as having higher traffic volumes and the higher rates of CMV crashes. - 2.
 Some of the best methods we have identified as being effective in reducing the total number and severity of crashes are public education and traffic enforcement directed toward the use of safety restraint systems and safe driving practices.
 Quarterly reports will be used to track activity in the area.
 Our intention is to meet a target of 1,700 hours of public education.
-South Dakota Accident Records data will be used to measure the usage of safety restraint in crash-involved commercial vehicle drivers as work at increasing or maintaining the current 90% compliance rate. - 3.
+South Dakota Accident Records data will be used to measure the usage of safety restraint in crash-involved commercial vehicle drivers and work at increasing or maintaining the current 89% compliance rate. - 3.
 South Dakota will continue to train personnel in detecting drug and alcohol impairment of drivers.
-Efforts by the motor carrier division, Police Service Dog Unit, Drug Recognition Experts, and interdiction troopers will be monitored for enforcement activity and trends of drug and alcohol impaired driving enforcement on a quarterly basis. - 4.
-South Dakota will conduct 40 motor carrier special enforcement checks in FY19.
-They will be tracked and reported in the quartely progress report.
+Efforts by the motor carrier division, Police Service Dog Unit, Drug Recognition Experts, and interdiction troopers will be monitored for enforcement activity and trends of drug and alcohol impaired driving enforcement on a guarterly basis. - 4.
+South Dakota will conduct 44 motor carrier special enforcement checks in FY22.
+They will be tracked and reported in the quarterly progress report.